amandalong/Sandin-Image-Processor/README.md

 **OSCILLATOR and Audio Status**

 If the OSCILLATOR does not "generate" go to Options - then select Audio Status.
-Make sure there is an input and output device set and the CPU is On (blue).
+In the Audio Status set up make sure there is an input and output device set and the CPU is On (blue).
+When you return to the patch turn on the audio in the botton right hand corner, when on the audio button will turn blue too.